DC mayor calls in National Guard ahead of pro-Trump protests

 A pro-Trump rally in December ended in violence as hundreds of Trump supporters, wearing the signature black and yellow of the Proud Boys faction, sought out confrontations with a collective of local activists attempting to bar them from Black Lives Matter Plaza, an area near the White House.

+On Monday, Metropolitan Police Department officers arrested the leader of the Proud Boys, Henry “Enrique” Tarrio, 36, after he arrived in Washington ahead of this week’s protests.
+Tarrio was accused of burning a Black Lives Matter banner that was torn down from a historic Black church in downtown Washington during the December protests.

+A warrant had been issued for Tarrio’s arrest for destruction of property, police said.
+He was also facing a weapons charges after officers found him with two high-capacity firearm magazines when he was arrested, a police spokesman said.

-Trump has repeatedly encouraged the protests and hinted that he may get personally involved.
+Trump has repeatedly encouraged this week’s protests and hinted that he may get personally involved.
 Over the weekend, he retweeted a promotion for the rally with the message, “I will be there.
 Historic Day!”

 At a November rally, which drew about 15,000 people, Trump staged a limousine drive-by past cheering crowds in Freedom Plaza, on the city’s iconic Pennsylvania Avenue.
 And at the December rally, which drew smaller numbers but a larger contingent of Proud Boys, Trump’s helicopter flew low over cheering crowds on the National Mall.